Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Combinatorial Properties of Number Walls

-For the problems under consideration, the zero windows carry the most important information in the number wall.
-Theorem \ref{window} implies that the border of a window\footnote{``Zero window" is abbreviated to just ``window" for the remainder of this paper.} is always the boundary of a square with nonzero entries.
-This motivates the following definition: \begin{definition} The entries of a number wall surrounding a window are referred to as the \textbf{inner frame}.
-The entries surrounding the inner frame form the \textbf{outer frame}. \end{definition} The entries of the inner frame are extremely well structured: \begin{theorem} The inner frame of a window with side length $l\ge1$ is comprised of 4 geometric sequences.
+Theorem \ref{window} implies that the border of a window is the boundary of a square with nonzero entries.
+This motivates the following definition: \begin{definition} The entries of a number wall surrounding a window are referred to as the \textbf{inner frame}. \end{definition} The entries of the inner frame are extremely well structured: \begin{theorem} The inner frame of a window with side length $l\ge1$ is comprised of 4 geometric sequences.
 These are along the top, left, right and bottom edges and they have ratios $P,Q,R$ and $S$ respectively with origins at the top left and bottom right.
 Furthermore, these ratios satisfy the relation \end{theorem} \begin{proof} See \cite[Page 11]{numbwall}. \end{proof} See Figure \ref{basicwondow} for an example of a window of side length $l$.
-For $i\in\{0,\dots,l+1\}$, the inner and outer frames are labelled by the entries $A_i,B_i,C_i,D_i$ and $E_i,F_i,G_i,H_i$ respectively.
+For $i\in\{0,\dots,l+1\}$, the inner frame is labelled by the entries $A_i,B_i,C_i,D_i$.
 The ratios of the geometric sequences comprising the inner frame are labelled as $P,Q,R$ and $S$.

-Calculating a number wall from its definition is a computationally exhausting task.
-The following theorem gives a simple and far more efficient way to calculate the $m^\nth$ row using the previous rows. \begin{theorem}[Frame Constraints] Given a doubly infinite sequence $S=(s_{i})_{i\in\mathbb{Z}}$, the number wall $(W_{m,n})_{n,m\in\mathbb{Z}}:=(W_{m,n}(S))_{n,m\in\mathbb{Z}}$ can be generated by a recurrence in row $m\in\mathbb{Z}$ in terms of the previous rows.
-More precisely, with the notation of Figure \ref{basicwondow}, \end{theorem} \begin{proof} See \cite[Page 11]{numbwall} \end{proof} The value of $k$ above is found in the natural way from the value of $m,n$ and the side length $l$.
-The final three equations above are known as the \textbf{First}, \textbf{Second} and \textbf{Third Frame Constraint equations}.
-These allow the number wall of a sequence to be considered independently of its original definition in terms of Toeplitz matrices.\\
+Now that the fundamental properties of number walls have been stated, their connection to $t$-LC is proved.